Tessakam/C-Sharp-workshop-6.1.2021/README.md

 - Data types and variable names

 ### Our First C# Program
-- Introduction to Visual studio and forms (only for Windows)
+- Introduction to Visual studio and forms
 - Let's create a program where we show today's date and it calculate your age!

 ### Your turn!